labs-lv/sb8/README.md

 The result is 324.675, which rounds up to 325

-A real playback rate of the Sonic Buster 8 DSP will be 14318181 / 325 = 44055 Hz
+A real playback rate of the DSP will be 14318181 / 325 = 44055 Hz
 ```
 As a result, 44055 Hz is way more accurate than 45454 Hz, which is a reality when setting Time Constant the Sound Blaster way using command 40h.

-### 51h - Write time constant
+#### 51h - Write time constant
-**Output:** 51h, TimeConstant.HighByte, TimeConstant.LowByte
+**Output:** 51h, time_constant.HighByte, time_constant.LowByte

 **Remarks:** After calculating the Time Constant using the clock value returned by command 50h, send the two-byte result back to the DSP.

 The proper sequence is:

 1) Send command 51h
 2) Send time_constant.HighByte
 3) Send time_constant.LowByte

-After this command the DSP playback operation can be started.
+After this command a DSP playback operation can be started.

+---

 ## Photo gallery
 ![1](/pics/gall/1.jpg)